Amos47/2400/Chapter_1.md

 6. Communications - means of sending messages, orders, etc., including telephone, telegraph, radio, and television.
 7. Biology: a) activity by one organism that changes or has the potential to change the behavior of other organisms; b) transfer of information from one cell or molecule to another, as by chemical or electrical signals.

 Now isn't that interesting, the Biology parts?
 That's exactly what we are saying about *Information*.
 Specifically that we (or at least I) have here defined information (that it emerges from data in a context) as something that is communicated and can cause *change*.
 So in nature, a large part of communication involves change, and such communication is achieved by the exchange of *information*.
-Indeed a website article we will examine in depth in Chapter 2 on *Liquid Information* offers on the [history of information]((http://www.liquidinformation.org/information_history.html) "History of info from liquid information") that as life appeared on earth it required “[…] storing information about how to replicate something, how to replicate itself.
+Indeed a website article we will examine in depth in Chapter 2 on *Liquid Information* offers on the [history of information]((http://www.liquidinformation.org/information_history.html) that as life appeared on earth it required “[...] storing information about how to replicate something, how to replicate itself.
 Information now served a purpose...”.
 Life requires information because life requires action to perpetuate itself.
 The purpose of life is perpetuation.

 Thus communication allows humans to fulfil their only real purpose on this planet: to remain on this planet.
 Too contentious for a business course in ICT?
 Expand your horizons.
 Read lots.
 Think lots.
 Then we can talk.